sdl002/Plotting_Intro_R/README.md

 ``

-__Almost every plot maps a variable to x and y, so naming these aesthetics is tedious, so the first two unnamed arguments to aes() will be mapped to x and y.This means that the following code is identical to the example above:__
+__Almost every plot maps a variable to x and y, and naming these aesthetics is tedious, so the first two unnamed arguments to aes() will be mapped to x and y.This means that the following code is identical to the example above:__

 ``